jarun/nnn/README.md

 Filters support regexes to display only the matched entries in the current directory view.
 This effectively allows searching through the directory tree for a particular entry.
 Matching entries are shown instantly (search-as-you-type).

 Filters do not stack on top of each other.
 They are applied anew every time.
-There are 4 ways to reset a filter:

-The `Insert` key, an empty filter expression, a search with no results or an extra backspace at the filter prompt (like vi).
+There are 4 ways to reset a filter: `^L`, an empty filter expression, a search with no results or an extra backspace at the filter prompt (like vi).

 If you want to list all matches starting with the filter expression (a common use case), start the expression with a `^` (caret) symbol.